Board of Directors

 STACY GRUNDY

-Stacy, the Vice President of Route History, Inc., is a public health practitioner, researcher, and health equity champion, has a distinguished 10+ year career that reflects driving innovative, cost-effective population health strategies within healthcare systems and diverse communities.
+Stacy Grundy, the Vice President of Route History, Inc., is a public health practitioner, researcher, and health equity champion, has a distinguished 10+ year career that reflects driving innovative, cost-effective population health strategies within healthcare systems and diverse communities.
 Her practice and research focuses on the drivers of health inequities among underserved, vulnerable, and marginalized populations.
 Dr. Grundy is a graduate of the University of Illinois at Urbana-Champaign where she received her B.S. in Human Nutrition.
 Dr. Grundy also holds a Master of Public Health in Health Promotion and Behavioral Sciences from the University of Texas Health Science Center-Houston, and a Doctorate in Public Health in Advanced Practice Leadership from the University of South Florida, College of Public Health.

 EVAN JAHN

-Evan specializes in environmental policy and sustainable design.
+Evan Jahn specializes in environmental policy and sustainable design.
 After receiving his master’s degree from IIT in Environmental Management and Sustainability, he began a green analyst with Howard Ecker + Company, a mid-sized green office consultancy, for four years.
 He then moved to Chicago design firm Forum Studio to become Environmental and Sustainable Policy Analyst for the next six years.
 After a short term at Clayco, Evan moved on to become a developer, investor and entrepreneur with FG Holdings wanting to manage both the development and design process.
 He joined JAHN, his father Helmut Jahn’s design firm, a year ago as Vice President.
 Evan does not sit on any boards currently and is eager to volunteer his sustainable policy expertise pertaining to Landmarks Illinois’ Guiding Principle to fight climate change and promote environmental justice.

 JAYNE LOURASH